16 Examples of Amazing About Us Pages

 As wordsmiths, we believe in the power of strong website content creation; however, we can’t help but applaud this brand’s ability to convey its core values and competencies through About Us page design alone.
 However, it’s clear from the get-go that this brand doesn’t just talk about it — it is about it.
 The About Us page showcases the team’s design and technological capabilities, its ingenuity and, of course, its caring nature in little more than 100 words.
 Now that’s impressive.

 8. Full Sail University

 What’s not to love about Full Sail University’s About Us page content?
 Though the hero banner, which makes use of imagery, text and video, is designed to appeal to the dreamer in all young people, what lies beneath the fold reassures skeptics and parents alike that this university has the resources and experience to help students realize their full potential.
 The copy clearly conveys that the university’s leadership is serious about helping students hone their art forms and develop relevant skills that will allow them to pursue their career goals in real-world environments.
 Some other things the website page content does right are as follows:

 - Explains the school’s mission

 - Redirects parents to a page with additional information

 - Redirects visitors to an FAQ page

 Through storytelling, photography, graphics, emojis and employee testimonials, Quip cleverly guides visitors through its story in a compelling way.
-Though the founders certainly have impressive backgrounds — one is responsible for Facebook’s “Like” button, and the other brought the Google App Engine to life — the cool thing about this page is that it focuses on the company as a whole, not those two.
+Though the founders certainly have impressive backgrounds — one is responsible for Facebook’s “Like” button, and the other brought the Google App Engine to life — the cool thing about this About Us page is that it focuses on the company as a whole, not those two.